sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

 Clone the repository to make changes to `whitelist.json` locally on your computer.

-Also, you can do it via the GitHub interface:
+Additionally, you can do it via the GitHub interface:

 1. On the right side of the interface click on the button _"Edit this file"_ with the pen icon.